-G. Playground Vertical Curb
+- G. Playground Vertical Curb - 1.
+Description of Work

 The contract work to be performed under this section consists of furnishing all required labor, materials, equipment, implements, parts and supplies necessary for, or appurtenant to, the construction of a concrete vertical curb surrounding each playground.